openfaas/workshop/README.md

 ## Acknowledgements

-Thanks to @iyovcheva, @BurtonR, @johnmccabe, @laurentgrangeau, @stefanprodan  for testing and contributing to the labs.
+Thanks to @iyovcheva, @BurtonR, @johnmccabe, @laurentgrangeau, @stefanprodan & @templum  for testing and contributing to the labs.